« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 It just doesn't make sense to me to send humans.
 Exhaust the science collection of robots first.

-• njarboe a day ago
+• njarboe 5 months ago

 It doesn't make sense to send humans except many humans want to go.
 Those humans are working on the project to go to Mars, not send robots to Mars.
 We can do both of course.